thomasheller/gopath/README.md

 ```

 For convenience, gopath also provides a function to join the `GOPATH`
-with one or more paths elements, like `filepath.Join`:
+with one or more path elements, like `filepath.Join`:

 ```go
 package main